Troubleshoot Azure virtual machine backup

 After name resolution is done correctly, access to the Azure IPs also needs to be provided.
 To unblock access to the Azure infrastructure, follow one of these steps:

-- Whitelist the Azure datacenter IP ranges:
+- Allow list of Azure datacenter IP ranges:

 - Create a path for HTTP traffic to flow: